kevinduh/sockeye-recipes/README.md

 * [egs/ted](egs/ted): Recipes for training various NMT models, using a TED Talks dataset consisting of 20 different languages.

 * [egs/wmt14-en-de](egs/wmt14-en-de): Recipe for training a baseline that compares with the <a href="https://nlp.stanford.edu/pubs/emnlp15_attn.pdf">Luong EMNLP2015 paper</a>.

+* [egs/curriculum](egs/curriculum): Recipe for curriculum learning.
+Also explains how to use sockeye-recipes in conjunction with a custom sockeye installation.

+The [hpm](hpm) subdirectory contains hyperparameter (hpm) file templates.

 ## Auto-Tuning ##